McCormick Place station

-McCormick Place station is a commuter rail station in Chicago underneath McCormick Place, Chicago's main convention center, that serves the Metra Electric Line north to the Millennium Station and south to University Park, Blue Island, and South Chicago.
+McCormick Place station is a commuter rail station in Chicago underneath McCormick Place, Chicago's main convention center, that serves the Metra Electric District north to the Millennium Station and south to University Park, Blue Island, and South Chicago.
 Since August 2024, South Shore Line trains, which travel to Gary and South Bend, Indiana, only stop there in exceptional cases like special events.

 Structure

 The main entrance to the station is from the Grand Concourse in the South Building of McCormick Place.
 A passageway from the concourse leads to a waiting room, which contains seats and displays showing upcoming arrivals.
 The platform is accessed from the waiting room via a single staircase and elevator at the north end.

 Immediately north of the station, still underneath McCormick Place, the adjacent freight tracks cross over the Metra mainline, switching from running west of the Metra tracks and diverging towards Downtown Chicago to the north of the station to east of and directly adjacent to the Metra tracks for the remainder of the line to University Park.